 Choosing the Correct Flow_x Value:

-Flow_x is the minimum flow accumulation value a cell has to have for it to be considered part of the stream network.
+Flow_x is the minimum flow accumulation value a cell must have for it to be considered part of the stream network.
 When the Flow_x value is too low, drainage and runoff areas that are not streams will be added to the stream network.
 When the Flow_x value is too high, smaller streams will be missing from the stream network.
 The ideal Flow_x value will vary from area to area.
 For this reason, it may take some experimentation to find an appropriate Flow_x value.
 There is no single correct value for Flow_x, but there is an appropriate range in which your value should fall so that it produces an accurate stream network.

 Find this range by carefully following these steps: